cespare/dotfiles/system_notes.md

 * xbindkeys uses github.com/cespare/carlisle, so install that.
   - Put the binary in $HOME/bin, so that the XDG autostart thing that runs xbindkeys will be able to see it.
+* Install alacritty (see below).
+Now launching normal terminal via xbindkeys should work.
 * Passwordless sudo by changing sudoers to have: `%sudo	ALL=(ALL:ALL) NOPASSWD: ALL`
-* Configure ssh server not to accept passwords but only pub key
+* Configure ssh server not to accept passwords (`PasswordAuthentication no`)
-* Copy in /etc/fstab from previous installation and make sure everything's peachy
 * Fix LightDM DPI by editing /etc/lightdm/lightdm-gtk-greeter.conf
   - Need line: xft-dpi=192 (or whatever DPI setting in xfce is)
 * LT: Disable bluetooth on startup: `sudo systemctl disable bluetooth.service`